 Next I made the dough, and let it rise for 45 minutes.
 Here it is before rising.

-Take something that is 2 inches across (I cut off the bottom of a small dixie cup), center it on top of the dough circle and press down slightly to leave an indentation in the dough (without going all the way through).
+Take something that is 2 inches across (I cut off the bottom of a small dixie cup), center it on top of the dough circle and press down slightly.
+Leave an indentation in the dough (without going all the way through).

-Using scissors or a pizza cutter, cut the dough circles into 16 equal sized wedges, cutting from the outside edge of the circle in, stopping at the indentation you made in the dough previously.
+Using scissors or a pizza cutter, cut the dough circles into 16 equal sized wedges.
+Cut from the outside edge of the circle in.
+Stop at the indentation you made in the dough previously.

 If you look closely you can see where the slices stopped at the middle circle indentation.

 Once all are twisted, cover rings with plastic wrap and let them rise again for about an hour, then bake in a 375 degree oven for 18-22 minutes (mine took about 20).
-This is what they look like prior to baking…
+This is what the maple twists look like prior to baking…

-This is what they will look like once removed from oven.
+This is what the maple twists will look like once removed from oven.
 Let them cool down for about 5 minutes BEFORE you put the glaze on them.